Skip to main content

 Set the events.enable_activities parameter value to true (the module is enabled) or false (the module is disabled).

-Click on Settings icon at OMNI Agent dashboard and enable or disable Send processes option in the opened tab.
+Click on Settings icon at OMNI Agent web interface and enable or disable Send processes option in the opened tab.

 Anonymous mode